-TACTIC: Force states that accept Koch Brothers money to reject setting up a state run health insurance exchange.
+TACTIC: Force states that accept Koch Brothers money to reject setting up a state run health insurance exchange or expand Medicaid.

 REASONING: When the NFIB (who received $50,0000 of indirect Koch money via Free Enterprise America) took ObamaCare to the supreme court they won a giant victory, State's can now opt-out of expanding Medicaid.
 If State's choose to both opt-out of Medicaid Expansion (which many did) and opt-out of setting up exchanges (which many did) it will, in short, help to break the program.
 Going into detail on this would be too time consuming.
 Check out our Repeal Obamacare page to get a better idea of how efforts to break the system work.

 FACT: The exchanges are online marketplaces where low to middle income individuals and employers can shop for affordable quality health insurance.
 Insurance companies compete on the exchanges and drive down the cost of insurance premiums.

 The following Governors Follow the Koch Brother's Lead:

 Mike Pence (IN), John Kasich (OH), Robert Bentley (AL), Bobby Jindal (LA), Sam Brownback (KS), Rick Perry (TX), Nikki Haley (SC), Nathan Deal (GA), Robert McDonnell (VA) and Jay Nixon (MO)